bwelte99/SipHash-FPGA-Accelerator/README.md

 ## Reproducing Results in Vitis
 ### Prerequisites
 Please ensure you have installed the Xilinx Vitis IDE v2020.1 (or a compatible version) including functioning gcc and g++ toolchains.
+You will also need serial communication software such as PuTTY, picocom, or an equivalent program.

 ### Project Setup
 **1)** Clone the repo (if you haven't already)